RULES TO WIN an ERG in the GO THE DISTANCE RACE

 Entry Fee - Go the Distance

 The cost to enter the race is $30 only.
-The 2019 CIRC Organizing committee will be selecting a charity to donate 100% of entry fees for this event.
-A special presentation will be made during our half-time show on race day.
+The CIRC Organizing committee will be selecting a charity to donate 100% of entry fees for this event.
+A special presentation will be made on race day.

 The Concept 2 ergometer is a new black Model D with a PM5 monitor used one day at the 2020 CIRC.

-RULES FOR WINNING THE STIPEND TO WORLD ROWING INDOOR CHAMPIONSHIPS to the North American Indoor Rowing Championships in Boston, U.S.A.
+RULES FOR WINNING THE STIPEND TO WORLD ROWING INDOOR CHAMPIONSHIPS to the U.S. Indoor Rowing Championships in Boston, U.S.A.
+March 1, 2020

-Since CIRC is a Concept 2 sanctioned event, CIRC competitors over the age of 14, have a chance to win a travel stipend courtesy of Concept 2 to compete in the North American Indoor Rowing Championships - on February 23-24, 2020 This event held over 2 days brings together over 3000 competitors from the 75 countries who race in Concept 2 sanctioned races all over the U.S. and Canada.
+Since CIRC is a Concept 2 sanctioned event, CIRC competitors over the age of 14, have a chance to win a travel stipend courtesy of Concept 2 to compete in the U.S n Indoor Rowing Championships - on March 1, 2020 in Boston.
+This event held over 2 days brings together over 3000 competitors from the 75 countries who race in Concept 2 sanctioned races all over the U.S. and Canada.

-The World Rowing Indoor Championship (WRIC) is supported by FISA and will be held in Paris, France on February 7-8.
-2020.
+The World Rowing Indoor Championship (WRIC) is supported by FISA and will be held in Paris, France on February 7-8, 2020.
+For more information about the North American team attending World's contact Linda Muri, consultant to Concept 2.

 How you Win the Trip